Is it in your interest?

 During the interest-only period, you do not reduce the amount of

-money you owe, which means you'll end up paying more a lot more
+money you owe, which means you'll end up paying a lot more interest

-with an interest-only loan compared to a comparable principal and
+interest-only loan compared to a comparable principal and interest

 Increase in repayments after the interest-only period ends